Autism first signs and checklist for teenagers

 - Neurologist

-Important: Only professionals that receive additional autism assessment training are able to make an autism diagnosis.
+Important: Only professionals that receive additional autism assessment training can make an autism diagnosis.

 Where to get an assessment